Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 How to open URLs/files in other VMs
 ===================================

-Qubes' philosophy is to assume you are already compromised and to partition your work / data in a way that even if all your VMs are compromised the attack would still not be able to extract (any) information.
+Qubes' philosophy is to assume you are already compromised and to partition your work / data in a way that even if all your VMs are compromised an attacker would not be able to extract any information.
 This document describes how to implement such compartmentalization when opening URLs and files from "secure" offline or firewalled VMs.
 Configuration samples throughout this document show how to setup a flexible and powerful workflow, mitigating the long starting time and resource usage of dispVMs that unfortunately often results in users not taking advantage of them.

 Naming convention: